 Vitamin D affects breast cancer development and progression in important ways.
 While the relationship between breast cancer and vitamin D has been studied extensively, it is not fully understood.
 Vitamin D influences the expression of breast cancer-related gene activity, including cell differentiation, cell growth, and angiogenesis.

 Vitamin D regulates the flow of calcium into the bloodstream and is crucial for normal bone development.
-Vitamin D also has a role in regulating parathyroid, neuromuscular, immune, and insulin functions.
-Vitamin D has been found to be associated with lower risks of cardiovascular disease and age-related cognitive impairment, as well as Hodgkin’s and non-Hodgkin’s lymphoma and esophageal, lung, pancreatic, renal, colorectal, endometrial, prostate and ovarian cancer.
+It also has a role in regulating parathyroid, neuromuscular, immune, and insulin functions.
+Vitamin D has been found to be associated with lower risks of cardiovascular disease and age-related cognitive impairment.
+Vitamin D also appears to help prevent esophageal, lung, pancreatic, renal, colorectal, endometrial, prostate and ovarian cancer, as well as Hodgkin and non-Hodgkin lymphoma.

 Vitamin D binds to the vitamin D receptor